Get to grip with the important bits

 What should I do with my paper receipts?

 Once scanned, your receipts are safe with us.
-However, we recommend you hold on to the paper copies.
+However, we recommend you hold on to the paper copies, just in case.

 Making and sending an invoice